xebialabs/xebialabs.github.com/releases/3.0/tomcat-pluginmanual.markdown

 _Properties:_

-* _resourceLinks(List of com.xebialabs.deployit.plugin.tomcat.ci.ResourceLink)_: Resources links that are to stored in the Tomcat JNDI tree
+* _resourceLinks(List<com.xebialabs.deployit.plugin.tomcat.ci.ResourceLink>)_: Resources links that are to stored in the Tomcat JNDI tree